harshvardhaniimi/personal-website/content/notes/2021-06-19-inspiring-quotes/index.md

 In no particular order, they are:

+*For every moment of triumph, for every instance of beauty, many souls must be trampled. ---* Hunter S. Thompson

 *Our intuition about the future is linear.
 But the reality of information technology is exponential, and that makes a profound difference.
 If I take 30 steps linearly, I get to 30.
 If I take 30 steps exponentially, I get to a billion. ---* Ray Kurzweil

 *It is not the knowing that is difficult, but the doing.* --- Chinese proverb